 They ran out the kitchen archway with his slaughtering tool, absconding with it like it was some kind of trophy for a game that only they were playing.

 “Come back here!” yelled Dennis in a voice garbled by blood.

-He charged after them, ignoring the pain from all of the wounds he had previously received.
+He charged after them, ignoring the pain from all of the wounds he had previously suffered.
 He was bleeding from all of his minor injuries, but those didn’t matter.
 All that mattered was his axe, and he was going to get it, and then he was going to dish out the pain, bringing down the first of that pain upon those two little delusions that had just robbed him.

-He ran into the living room again, but the two thieves that had taken his axe were nowhere to be seen.
+He ran into the living room again, but the two thieves that had taken his axe were nowhere to be found.
 In fact, the room was empty of its couch and TV.
 There was only the Christmas tree now, that accursed Christmas tree with its presents and…

 He skidded to a halt at the line of soldiers before him.

 A line of at least thirty toy wooden soldiers, each a good six-inches tall, marched forward from in front of the Christmas tree.
 Dennis watched in strange fascination as these little wooden men in black and red lowered their tiny black rifles and took aim at him.